obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 Obsidian will work with [Lockdown Mode](https://support.apple.com/en-us/105120) so long as Obsidian is added as an exclusion.
 Some individual users with edge cases experience problems using Obsidian with lockdown mode.

+### What type of data will sync?

+By default your Obsidian notes, images, and your [[Configuration folder]] will sync.

+You can add additional syncing options of PDF's, audio files, video files, and other files when you [[select files and settings to sync]].

 ### How much storage do I have?

 The storage limit depends on your Obsidian Sync plan.
 The maximum storage amount is 100 GB.
 This storage limit includes [[Version history|version history]].